AI Integration Files

 The generated files solve this by:

-- Teaching the AI about deciduous commands
+- Teaching Claude about deciduous commands

 - Enforcing real-time logging as work happens